lsiu/websphere-maven-plugin/README.md

   * websphere-maven-plugin - actual maven plugin to be used within maven pom
   * websphere-maven-plugin-m2e-connector - eclipse plugin to integrate the stub creation process into eclipse projects

+## websphere-maven-plugin

+It generate the _XXX_Stub.class file required in order for stand alone java application to call Remote EJB on Websphere Application Server.

+## websphere-maven-plugin-m2e-connector (NOT READY)

+This m2e connector is to manage the websphere-maven-plugin and integrate it within the eclipse lifecycle.

+The skeleton code is checked in, but is not ready for usage.
+It actually does nothing useful right now.

+## Prerequisites
+  * You must have IBM Websphere installed (This is tested against WAS 8.5, but may work with other versions).

+More specifically, this plugin used the createEJBStubs.(bat|sh) script that comes with the WAS binary.

+By default, this plugin expects the createEJBStub script to be at:
+  * \IBM\WebSphere\AppServer\bin (Windows) - The drive is omitted.
+It will default to whatever drive the plugin is ran in.
+  * /IBM/WebSphere/AppServer/bin (*NIX)

 ## Available goals
   * create-ejb-stubs